aviramha/talks/rust-meetup-il-december/slides.md

 # We used all dark features in few snippets!

-- syscalls
+- syscalls - we hook those
-- unsafe
+- unsafe - everywhere!
-- extern
-- ABI
+- extern + FFI + ABI = how we call other languages/export to other languages
-- Naked
+- Naked + Trampoline - to convert ABIs
-- ffi
-- trampoline
-- TLS (not the protocol!)
+- TLS - to bypass the hooking mechanism

 ---